BOOKS IN HOMES

 8.00am Breakfast Club opens when the bus arrives

 12.30 – 1.15pm Lunchtime

 2.20pm School finishes and buses depart

-The senior school (yr4-6) regularly participates in combined sports days with other similar type schools in the area (River Group).
+The senior school (yr4-6) regularly participates in combined sports days with other schools in our area (River Group).
 There are generally two such days each term covering swimming, winter sports, cross country, orienteering, athletics and summer sports.

 Students who perform particularly well are often selected to represent the area in Franklin Championships.
 Parents are encouraged to support their children on these occasions and we value offers of transport.

 On enrolment, the school will provide you with a stationery list.
 You can choose to purchase the stationery yourself or order the pack through the school.
 The office also has a supply of extra stationery should your child need to buy anything throughout the year.
 We encourage parents to purchase through our school as it means all students have the same type of books.
 General stationery (pencils, glue sticks) are kept by the teacher for a class set rather than individually by each students.